-Fig. 3d: Population pyramid of Chile in 1992.
-The steps of ages 32, 42, 52, 62, 72 are larger than expected.
+Fig. 3d: Population pyramid of Chile in 1992. the steps of ages 32, 42, 52, 62, 72 are larger than expected.
 Source: United Nations: Population by single years of age.

 The first step of a population pyramid for year 1995 (for instance) gives of course the numbers of birth in this year.
 Does the population pyramid also allow us to estimate birth numbers for the years before 1995 and, if so, for how many years?
 For instance, the people who are 20 year-old in 1995 were born in 1975; can their number be used as a proxy for the number of people born in 1975?
-The answer to this
+The answer to this question depends on what happened between 1975 and 1995.
+If in those years there was a big disaster or a disease which greatly affected the young people, then the age-group born in

 Fig. 4: Comparison of birth numbers with the sizes of steps of population pyramids.
 The fact that the 3 population pyramid curves closely follow the ups and downs of the number of births shows that, unless there are special circumstances, population pyramids provide good estimates of birth numbers.
 Between 1947 and 1957 the infant mortality rate was divided by 3, this explains the sudden increase in the distance between the broken and solid curves in the years before 1950.
 The fact that it became momentarily smaller in 1946 can be explained in only two ways (i) The birth data for 1946 may be incorrect (there is considerable uncertainty for Japanese vital rates in the years immediately after 1945) (ii) There was a massive inflow of Japanese (from Korea and Japan) with babies of less than one year.
-Sources: Historical Statistics of Japan: online database of the Ministry of Internal Affairs and Communications.
+Source: Historical Statistics of Japan: online database of the Ministry of Internal Affairs and Communications.
 The birth data are from Liesner (1989)

-question depends on what happened between 1975 and 1995.
-If in those years there was a big disaster or a disease which greatly affected the young people, then the agegroup born in 1975 will be so much reduced until it reaches the age of 20 that it cannot well reflect its initial birth size.
+1975 will be so much reduced until it reaches the age of 20 that it cannot well reflect its initial birth size.
 In other words, there can be no general answer to our question.
 It all depends on whether there have been special circumstances or not.